 In 2012, after a lengthy sales process, the Pfunanane property was finally purchased – in full with no debt!
 Thanks be to God for moving the hearts of so many people to help us with what seemed like an insurmountable task!
 With the future of Pfunanane finally secured, and the ability to build on the property, our small ministry has grown to what it is today.

-Currently, Pfunanane has 250 students, 6 full time missionaries, is home to 19 children and has a staff of 16 with plans to expand housing, classrooms and ministries.
+Currently, Pfunanane has over 300 students, 9 full time missionaries, is home to 19 children and has a staff of 16 with plans to expand housing, classrooms and ministries.
 With God’s blessing, we have become a known name in the community as a place where students thrive, economic barriers being torn down and children from all walks of life are shown the tremendous hope of the Gospel of Jesus.